pulumi/pulumi-hugo/themes/default/content/blog/redis-cloud-provider/index.md

 ---
-title: "Pulumi and Redis Cloud: Enabling Real-Time Data for Modern Apps"
+title: "Pulumi and Redis Cloud: Real-Time Data for Modern Apps"
-date: 2023-09-10
+date: 2023-10-01
 meta_desc: Learn how to use Pulumi to provision fully managed Redis Enterprise Cloud clusters and connect them to your AWS workloads.
-meta_image: redis-enterprise-cloud.png
+meta_image: redis-enterprise-cloud-pulumi.png
 authors:
     - josh-kodroff
 tags: